eyolfson/const-checker-artifact/README.md

 ## Adding Additional Experiments

 Adding more experiments is easy.
-We used the Linux distribution's build system because we were familiar with it, and knew it worked, but it is not a requirement.
+We used the Arch Linux distribution's build system because we were familiar with it, and knew it worked, but it is not a requirement.